 Kids love dips for dunking their crunchy veggies, so a little guacamole, salsa, hummus or ranch are great options to take along.
 Also, a chilled fruit salad is always refreshing, thirst-quenching and a welcome treat when you’re on the road.
 It’s well-worth the time that’s needed to prepare ahead.

 4. Peanut, Almond or Sunflower Butter: Nut and seed butters are a nice staple for filling those troughs running through the celery.
 And they’re not just for the kids — adults like them too!
 Sprinkle some organic raisins on top for your traditional “Ants on a Log” snack.
 Peanut/almond/sunflower butters pair well with bananas and apple slices too.

-8. Pretzels, Popcorn & Cheese: Make your own air-popped popcorn and sprinkle it with Parmesan cheese.
+8. “Cheese-y” Popcorn: Make your own air-popped popcorn, and sprinkle it with nutritional yeast.
 Toss it with some roasted soy nuts for some added nutrition and crunch.
-Also, high-fiber spelt pretzels make a satisfying on-the-road snack and are baked, not fried.
-Spelt is related to wheat and has a somewhat nuttier and slightly sweeter flavor than whole-wheat flour.